-The Transaction May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors Legislative or Regulatory Actions Could Adversely Affect the Market Value of the Notes The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes The Notes May Be Redeemed Early 52 The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders 52 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing Interest Rates Exchanges of Notes May Result in Investors Holding Lower Rated Notes 53 A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes The Ratings on the Rated Notes May Not Reflect All Risks The Class 2B Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Tax Characterization of the Notes 55 Fannie Mae and its Paying Agent Intend to Withhold U.S. Federal Income Tax on the Entire Amount of Each Class Coupon Payment (as Adjusted as a Result of any Modification Events) with Respect to the Class 2B Notes in Respect of Payments Made to Non-U.S. Persons and Fannie Mae Will Not Gross Up for Such Withheld Amounts ERISA Considerations 57 Downgrade of Long-term Ratings of the Eurozone Nations and the United States May Adversely Affect the Market Value of the Notes 57 The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests 50 of the Noteholders Potential Conflicts of Interest of the Dealers and their Affiliates Potential Conflicts of Interest of the Global Agent and the Exchange Administrator 60 There May Be Conflicts of Interest Between the Classes of Notes 60 Combination or "Layering" of Multiple Risk Factors May Significantly Increase the Risk of Loss on (0) Your Notes DESCRIPTION OF THE NOTES General Form, Registration and Transfer of the Notes Payments Maturity Date Early Redemption Option Termination Date Projected Recovery Amount Projected Recovery Amount Principal Reductions in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of 08 Tranche Write-down Amounts 60 Increases in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of 08 Tranche Write-up Amounts 60 Hypothetical Structure and Calculations with Respect to the Reference Tranches Allocation of Senior Reduction Amount and Subordinate Reduction Amount A modulon of Demot Acquedon A mount and Duborumate Acquedon Amount
+The Transaction May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors 51 Legislative or Regulatory Actions Could Adversely Affect the Market Value of the Notes The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes 52 The Notes May Be Redeemed Early 52 The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders 52 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing Interest Rates 53 Exchanges of Notes May Result in Investors Holding Lower Rated Notes 53 A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes 53 The Ratings on the Rated Notes May Not Reflect All Risks 53 The Class 2B Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date 54 The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited 54 Investors Have No Direct Right to Enforce Remedies 54 Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System 55 Tax Characterization of the Notes 55 Fannie Mae and its Paying Agent Intend to Withhold U.S. Federal Income Tax on the Entire Amount of Each Class Coupon Payment (as Adjusted as a Result of any Modification Events) with Respect to the Class 2B Notes in Respect of Payments Made to Non-U.S. Persons and Fannie Mae Will Not Gross Up for Such Withheld Amounts 56 ERISA Considerations 57 Downgrade of Long-term Ratings of the Eurozone Nations and the United States May Adversely Affect the Market Value of the Notes 57 The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders 58 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes 58 Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders 58 Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders 58 Potential Conflicts of Interest of the Dealers and their Affiliates 59 Potential Conflicts of Interest of the Global Agent and the Exchange Administrator 60 There May Be Conflicts of Interest Between the Classes of Notes Combination or "Layering" of Multiple Risk Factors May Significantly Increase the Risk of Loss on Your Notes 60 DESCRIPTION OF THE NOTES 61 General 61 Form, Registration and Transfer of the Notes 61 Payments Maturity Date Early Redemption Option Termination Date Projected Recovery Amount Interest Principal 68 Reductions in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of Tranche Write-down Amounts 68 Increases in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of Tranche Write-up Amounts 68 Hypothetical Structure and Calculations with Respect to the Reference Tranches 69 Allocation of Senior Reduction Amount and Subordinate Reduction Amount